How Does Your Garden Glow? 12 Illuminating Outdoor Lighting Ideas

 Lights for your front door are not only warm and inviting but essential too.
 Helping you to avoid fumbling for your key and then the lock when you get home at night and keeping you safer as you let yourself in, a door light is a must-have for any home.
 Available in all styles from impeccably modern, to classically country, they will greet you every time you come home.

 10. Cast Shadows with Spotlights

 We’ve already mentioned how great spotlights are for highlighting your favourite garden features, but there’s another way you can use them to create intrigue in the garden.
 By placing them behind key shapes, whether that be large pots, works of art or statement statues, you can play with the balance of light and dark by casting shadows.
 A contrast to highlighting features, the shadows add a more dramatic flair to your outdoor space.

 11. Get a Warm Glow with Fire Pits or Chimineas

 Once the dinner plates have been cleaned away, it’s time to move to a more relaxed setting for drinks, games and stories.
 Relaxed seating areas should be as cosy as possible and one of the best ways to illuminate these spaces is firelight.
 Fire pits or chimineas, are not only mesmerising to watch but they’ll keep you and your guests toasty well into the evening, just don’t forget the marshmallows!

 12. Keep your Garden Safe & Secure

 Lighting your outdoor space well not only makes it a fabulous place to hang out in, but it has a practical purpose too as a well-lit garden is a safer garden.
-Helping to make burglars to think twice, a well illuminated home and garden will give you more piece of mind and many lights now have sensors for added security which are perfect to place near garages, back gates and external doors.
+Helping to make burglars to think twice, a well illuminated home and garden will give you more peace of mind and many lights now have sensors for added security which are perfect to place near garages, back gates and external doors.